oa-labs/arc-ai-digital-ocean/docs/S3_BUCKET_MANAGEMENT_REFACTOR.md

 If you want to use different S3 credentials for specific agents:
 1. Go to Agents page
 2. Edit an agent
-3. Set "S3 Access Key Environment Variable" to the name of an environment variable
+3. Set "S3 Access Key ID Environment Variable" to the name of an environment variable (e.g., `S3_AGENT_ACCESS_KEY_ID`)
+4. Set "S3 Secret Key Environment Variable" to the name of an environment variable (e.g., `S3_AGENT_SECRET_KEY`)
-4. Ensure that environment variable is set in your deployment
+5. Ensure both environment variables are set in your deployment
+6. **Important:** Both fields must be set together.
+If only one is set, default credentials will be used.

 ### 4. Test
 1. Verify Dashboard shows all buckets from active agents